 Skills for Engineering Tech Majors

-engineering tech majors are found most commonly in careers in which the following skills are important:
+A major in engineering tech prepares you for careers in which the following skill-sets are crucial:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.